-- @Untainted indicates a type that includes only untainted, trusted values. - @Tainted indicates a type that may include only tainted, untrusted values. @Tainted is a supertype of @Untainted.
+- @Untainted indicates a type that includes only untainted (trusted) values. - @Tainted indicates a type that may include tainted (untrusted) or untainted (trusted) values. @Tainted is a supertype of @Untainted.
 It is the default qualifier. - @PolyTainted is a qualifier that is polymorphic over tainting (see Section 23.2).